Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 His voice was low and gentle, as it always was.

-I sat down across from him, placing my cold hands around the Mug in an attempt to draw some warmth.
+I sat down across from him, placing my cold hands around a mug in an attempt to draw some warmth.

-The trembling remnants in my fingertips betrayed my inner turmoil.
+The tremor lingering in my fingertips betrayed my inner turmoil.

 "Lu Li, I have something to tell you."